 - Cover your mouth and nose with your elbow or a tissue when you cough or sneeze.
 Throw away the used tissue.
 Wash your hands right away.

 - Avoid touching your eyes, nose and mouth.

-If you have a chronic medical condition and may have a higher risk of serious illness, check with your doctor about other ways to protect yourself.
+If you have a chronic medical condition, you may have a higher risk of serious illness.
+Check with your health care provider about other ways to protect yourself.